wfcommons/WfFormat/README.md

 ## Validator

-WfCommons provides a Python-based trace validator script for verifying the syntax of JSON trace files, as well as their semantics, e.g., whether all files and parents IDs refer to valid entries.
+WfCommons provides a Python-based instance validator script for verifying the syntax of JSON instance files, as well as their semantics, e.g., whether all files and parents IDs refer to valid entries.

 **Prerequisite:** The validator script requires the Python's `jsonschema` and